 There are no parasols or restaurants on the beach, no cordoned off swimming area and no lifeguards.
 Once you have negotiated the boulders in the middle of the cove, you can anchor as close to the beach as you like and dive into the turquoise water.

 Bonifacio is one of Corsica’s most spectacular attractions.
-Enclosed within the chalk cliffs which run between Cap de Feno and Cap Pertusato it sits on a narrow, deep inlet lined by near-vertical slopes of white rock, crowned by a mediaeval walled town and citadel.
+Enclosed within the chalk cliffs which run between Cap de Feno and Cap Pertusato it sits on a narrow, deep inlet lined by near-vertical slopes of white rock, crowned by a medieval walled town and citadel.

 The quay is lined with delightful shady restaurants, where we’ve enjoyed many evenings watching boats and superyachts manoeuvring in the harbour.
 Bonifacio is also a handy place to change crew or welcome guests – there is a nearby airport at Figari, and connecting ferry services.